Bradfield/pybay2017/2-queue/readme.md

 # Exercise 2 - implement an efficient queue

-A queue is a very common data structure, with the behavior that the thing that's been waiting longest in the queue comes out soonest.
-If you don't think too carefully about how to achieve this, you might find yourself appending to the end of, and popping from the front of, a Python list.
+A queue is a very common data structure, where the first item to enter the structure is the first one to come out.
+If we don't think too carefully about how to achieve this, we might be tempted to append to the end of, and shift (pop from the front of), a Python list.
 We will talk about why this isn't so efficient, and what some better alternatives are.

 ## Primary exercise